 A Seaman’s Burial

-As they examines the grave closer, they saw blank pieces of paper resting on top of the skeleton.
-All of this paper was loose, but was stacked like an unbound manuscript or book.
-In between each slice of paper was what Naughton would later describe as tinfoil.
-The bundle of 3 inch square papers was roughly ¾ of an inch thick.
-They did not serve any function that the biology team could imagine.
+As they examined the grave closer, they saw blank pieces of paper, about three inches square, resting on top of the skeleton.
+All of the paper was loosely stacked like an unbound manuscript or book.
+In between each sheet of paper was what Naughton would later describe as tinfoil.
+The stack was roughly three-quarters of an inch thick, but the biology team could not imagine what the purpose of the papers could be.
 The four men collectively decided that any further excavation of the grave might be disrespectful.
 Thus, they took no additional attempts to proceed.

 Who Built the Cairn?

 Investigators sent the mandible to a forensics lab for testing.
 Results revealed that the remains were those of Scott Moorman.
 Several other smaller bones found beyond the gravesite also matched Moorman.
 They did not find any other remains on the entire islet.
-The outboard motor from the Sarah Joe remained missing as well.
+The outboard motor from the Boston Whaler had vanished as well.
 It does seem likely that Moorman and the boat drifted to the area more by luck than judgment.
 But what about the remaining crew?
 No trace of them has ever been found.
 This leads to the obvious question that nobody has yet provided a satisfactory answer to.
 Who buried Scott Moorman?

 One of the more plausible theories revolves around an Oriental burial tradition.
 Chinese traditionally include in a coffin the provision of small pieces of paper or paper money separated by gold or silver foil.
 These items are interred with the corpse as a means of fortune for the afterlife.
 This matches the type of burial the researchers found at Taongi Atoll.
 Hence, it is possible that a fishing boat from either could have come across the deceased or ailing Moorman.

 If they were fishing illegally, they may have provided him with a proper burial according to their local customs without reporting it.
-Now the question has to be asked about the remaining four.
-Plausibly, the storm took all four men.
+Now the question remains about the other four crew members.
+Plausibly, the storm took them all.
 Perhaps this left the unfortunate Scott Moorman alone in the middle of the Pacific with little to no supplies or much hope of rescue.

-There is a lot more to the Sarah Joe mystery than the disappearance and reappearance of a single man from five.
-The Sarah Joe was not the most sturdy of vessels constructed and was really only designed for coastal use.
-How the boat survived one of the worst storms on record and ended up on a desolate atoll thousands of miles away is quite an accomplishment.
+There is a lot more to the Sarah Joe mystery than the disappearance and reappearance of a single man out of five.
+The small boat did not have the sturdiest construction and was really only meant for coastal use.
+The fact that the boat survived one of the worst storms on record and ended up on a desolate atoll thousands of miles away is quite an accomplishment.
 Experts that better understand events such as this reckon that the drift time between Hawaii and the Marshall Islands would have been somewhere in the region of three months.
 That in itself does raise a question or two.
 Four years before Naughton got to the island, another research team landed there and reported nothing out of the ordinary.
 Witnessing a discarded boat might seem trivial enough to omit it from official reports, but a grave?